naitik270/ColorChangeBlock/README.md

 <p dir="auto">
 <li>
-1.First screen enter any number
+First screen enter any number
 </li>
 <li>
-2.Any 1 random button should be red color and it should be clickable and other button will be disable and should be gray color check screen-2
+Any 1 random button should be red color and it should be clickable and other button will be disable and should be gray color check screen-2
 </li>
 <li>
-3.Now on click of “red” button from remaining button any 1 random button will become red color and last button will be become green color check screen-3,4
+Now on click of “red” button from remaining button any 1 random button will become red color and last button will be become green color check screen-3,4
 </li>
 <li>
-4.This process will repeat until all button will become green and one button red check screen-5
+This process will repeat until all button will become green and one button red check screen-5
 </li>
 </p>